 I’m Erica, and welcome to Erica Explores.
 In 2017 I sold most of my belongings, quit my job, and moved about 6,000 miles from San Francisco to Berlin, Germany.
 It’s the best decision I have ever made, and I’m loving every minute.

-Erica Explores is my travel & lifestyle blog, where I share my adventures living abroad, living with T1D, and offbeat travel topics ranging from the very nerdy (like larping!) to the downright macabre (such as dark tourism).
+Erica Explores is a personal blog where I share my adventures living abroad, living with T1D, and talk about travel topics ranging from the very nerdy (like larping!) to the downright macabre (such as dark tourism).

 Why did you move to Europe?

 Why I moved to Europe is a complicated combination of things, and eventually I’ll write a thorough blog post about it.
 I was born and raised in the Bronx (that part of New York City that tourists don’t visit unless they’re going to a Yankees game) but after college I moved across the United States to San Francisco to start my career in tech as a designer and developer.
 I lived in San Francisco from 2010-2017, and over that time it became so widly expensive (literally more expensive than NYC) that I was living paycheck-to-paycheck on a six-figure salary (which is crazy!).
 Plus I did not enjoy the techbro monoculture that was eating into the city, so it was really time for a change.